Martin Corry (rugby union): 2007 Rugby World Cup and final seasons

 In 2007, Corry formed part of the Ashton's Rugby World Cup squad in which England progressed to the Final in Paris but were ultimately unable to defend their world title, losing to South Africa.
 The following year, Corry reportedly turned down Ashton's offer of a place in the England's squad for the opening fixture of their 2008 Six Nations campaign, instead announcing his retirement from international rugby at the age of 34.
 This move was made in order that he could focus on his remaining club career with Leicester tigers.

 Following the 2007 Rugby World Cup, Corry returned to Leicester as captain.
 His regular position switched to blindside flanker to accommodate Jordan Crane who had come into the side in Corry's absence.
 Corry started the 2008 Anglo-Welsh Cup Final, which ended in defeat to the Ospreys, and the 2008 Premiership final, where Wasps were once again winners in a Twickenham showpiece final.
 In April 2008, Corry signed a one-year contract extension with Leicester.

 Corry's final season saw him play mainly at lock, Tom Croft had developed and was now first choice blindside flanker.
 His final game for Leicester was on 24 January 2009, in a European Cup match against the Ospreys.
 He announced his retirement at the end of the 2008–2009 season.
-Following Leicester's victory in the 2009 Premiership Rugby Final Corry was on hand to lift the trophy, despite not playing, and the following week he captained the Barbarians against England at Twickenham, to a 33–26 victory in his final match of his career.
+Following Leicester's victory in the 2009 Premiership Rugby Final Corry was on hand to lift the trophy, despite not playing, and the following week he captained the Barbarians against England at Twickenham, to a 33–26 victory in his final match of his professional career.

 Personal life

 Corry flew back from Australia during the 2003 World Cup for the birth of his first child.
 He re-joined the squad just a few days later.
 His son Edward was born soon after the end of the 2006 Six Nations Championship and a daughter was born in 2009.
+Corry returned to Tunbridge Wells to play a charity match, aged 50, with his son in 2023.